15 Reasons Why Persona Development Matters to Your Marketing

 11. Social media platform alignment

-What works for millennials on Snapchat is probably not going to work for Baby Boomers on Facebook.
+What works for Millennials on Snapchat is probably not going to work for Baby Boomers on Facebook.
 Personas help you match the right message to the right people on the right social media platforms.
+Do some research to understand where and how you can reach each of your personas.

 12. Digital marketing strategies thrive on persona development